ARHANIZAR/client-server-application/README.md

 # client/server application in JAVA
+This source code is a simple client / server application based on sockets communication in Java.

 The server allows for different operations based on the number of the random draw.
 It can accommodate four types of queries: